Legal, Social, and Ethical Implications of Medical Translation

 3) Medical jargon has some peculiar characteristics: It is important to ensure that the language expert is proficient enough to understand and place such terms in the correct context.
 Here are some examples:

-4) Healthcare workers should use terms that are not difficult to understand for the average patient, or the translator: For example, instead of asking, “do you face any dysphagia?”, it is advisable to ask whether the patient has any difficulty in swallowing.
+4) Healthcare workers should use terms that are not difficult to understand for the average patient or the translator: For example, instead of asking, “do you face any dysphagia?” it is advisable to ask whether the patient has any difficulty in swallowing.

 While healthcare providers have complete access to patient information, they should not share it with anyone else, such as an interpreter or translator, without the explicit written consent of the patient.

-As a rule of thumb, a medical practitioner, a medical institute, a clinic, or clearinghouse must determine who can come into contact with protected health information (PHI) and set stringent confidentiality guidelines accordingly.
+As a rule of thumb, a medical practitioner, a medical institute, a clinic, or a clearinghouse must determine who can come into contact with protected health information (PHI) and set stringent confidentiality guidelines accordingly.
 The patient’s life or privacy mustn’t be endangered with the mishandling of health information.